w3f/polkadot-wiki/docs/glossary.md

 ## LIBP2P

-An open-source library for encrypted peer-to-peer communications and other networking functionality.
+An open-source library for encrypted peer-to-peer communications and other networking functions.
 More information at: [https://libp2p.io/](https://libp2p.io/)

 ## Liveness

-The property of a distributed system that it will eventually come to some sort of consensus.
+The property of a distributed system is that it will eventually come to some sort of consensus.
 A system stuck in an infinite loop would not be considered live, even if computations are taking place; a system that eventually provides a result, even if incorrect or it takes a long time, is considered to have liveness.

+## Mainnet

+Short for "main network": the fully functional and acting chain that runs its own network.

 ## Message

-In Polkadot's XCMP protocol, a _message_ is arbitrary data that is sent from one parachain (the egress chain) to another (the ingress chain) through a channel and ensured delivery by the vaidator set.
+In Polkadot's XCMP protocol, a _message_ is arbitrary data that is sent from one parachain (the egress chain) to another (the ingress chain) through a channel and ensured delivery by the validator set.

 ## Message Queue

-In Polkadot's XCMP protocol, a _message queue_ is the list of messages waiting to be process by a particular receiving parachain over a channel.
+In Polkadot's XCMP protocol, a _message queue_ is the list of messages waiting to be processed by a particular receiving parachain over a channel.

+## Metadata

+Data that includes information about other data, such as information about a specific transaction.

 ## Next Session

-Indicates that the validator will be a member of the active set in the next session.
+This indicates that the validator will be a member of the active set in the next session.

 ## Node Explorer